josedv82/josedv82/README.md

 ### About me

-- 📈 I'm an applied sport scientist.
+- 📈 I'm an sport scientist from Spain, currently working and living in the US.
 - 👨🏻‍💻 I tend to do most of my work with R, Shiny & SQL.
-- 🤳🏻 I’m currently learning Swift / IOS developmwnr.
+- 🤳🏻 I’m currently learning Swift / IOS development.
-- 🛠 I mostly share learning resources, code snippets and ocassionally full apps.
+- 🛠 I mostly share learning resources, code snippets and ocassionally full apps related to sports in here on GitHub.
-- 💬 I can be reached on Twitter
+- 💬 I can be reached via [Twitter](https://twitter.com/jfernandez__)
-- ⚡ Fun fact:
--->
+---